elasticdog/elasticdog-com/content/How Big Is a Letter Page on a 13" iPad Pro?.md

 >
 > While the iPad's native resolution is 2752-by-2064 (landscape, 4:3), we're working in portrait orientation here, so the aspect ratio becomes 3:4.

-Let's solve for width and height using the diagonal.
+We'll use the **Pythagorean theorem** to calculate the physical width and height from the diagonal and aspect ratio.

 $$
 \begin{aligned}